 Sompo Japan Green Open Fund (nicknamed Buna no Mori)

 We responded to Climate section in 2019 for the 1st time, and Received a C rank.
 And we also received a A- rank, the second highest, as for Supplier Engagement Ratings (SER) that is related to Supply chain items in 2020.

 We have been disclosing our status of response to TCFD (*3) recommendations and risk and opportunity since October 2020.

 Response to items for disclosure recommended by the TCFD

 |Governance The organization’s governance around climate-related risks and opportunities||

 • The H.U.
-Group's CSR Committee, with the CEO as its chair,deliberates on climate change issues and implements CO2 reduction targets and manages progress
+Group's Sustainability Committee, with the CEO as its chair,deliberates on climate change issues and implements CO2 reduction targets and manages progress

 • The Executive Officer in charge of General Affairs and division head of General Affairs serves as chair of the Environment Subcommittee.